Intro to Virtualization

 Server Virtualization Fundamentals

-Server virtualization is a facet of virtualization that makes it possible for multiple virtual servers to run on one physical server.
-Server virtualization depends on hypervisors, which make it possible for the virtual servers (still called VMs) to share the same physical resources like CPU, memory, and storage.
+Server virtualization is a facet of virtualization that allows multiple virtual servers to run on one physical server.
+It depends on hypervisors, which allow the virtual servers (still called VMs) to share the same physical resources like CPU, memory, and storage.

 Crucially, VMs are independent, even though they run on the same physical hardware.
 Server virtualization improves hardware utilization, cost savings, scalability, and easier management.
 Large data centers regularly use server virtualization, as it's a great way to optimize resource usage, enhance flexibility, and streamline IT operations.